GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.

-~ Michael Stal
+~ Donald Knuth
 <pre>

 </pre>